 While the Eisenhower Decision Matrix serves as a useful mechanism for prioritizing tasks, it is as limited as any productivity technique or time management concept.
 This is because what limits the individual practicing a productivity or time management method is his/her own commitment towards the concept.
 Being lazy and implying that the concept will not work from the start isn’t going to help you get any more productive.
 Similarly, using the technique inconsistently isn’t the best way to make your schedule right.

-Even if you’re not using the Eisenhower Box or putting tasks under specific headings, simply prioritizing tasks according to their urgency and importance, delegating tasks as needed and avoiding unnecessary tasks can help you improve productivity, time management and enable you to make important, yet meaningful lifestyle changes.
-This can help you avoid analysis paralysis, procrastination and other negative consequences caused due to lack of task prioritization.
+Even if you’re not using the Eisenhower Box or putting tasks under specific headings, simply prioritizing tasks according to their urgency and importance, delegating tasks as needed, and avoiding unnecessary tasks can help you improve productivity and time management and enable you to make important yet meaningful lifestyle changes.
+This can help you avoid analysis paralysis, procrastination, and other negative consequences caused by a lack of task prioritization.
 Not to mention, it might even help you get rid of that insomnia!